Table of Contents

 There is a comprehensive, highly informative online ecommerce University that offers education, training, support and mentoring while the convenient and extensive Shopify app store allows purchase of add-ons as and when required.

-Now it is important to note there is WordPress.org and WordPress.com – We have a whole separate article on this but basically WordPress.org is more a content management system and WordPress.com is a website builder with the aim for easier use.
+Now it is important to note again that there is WordPress.org and WordPress.com – We have a whole separate article on each of these but basically WordPress.org is the content management system and WordPress.com is the website builder with the aim for easier use.

 Probably most importantly WordPress.org is not a hosted offering.
-This means you must find a provider to host your site.
+This means that after you have been to the WordPress site for the free download, you must find a provider to host your site.
 Having said that, there is plenty of choice in this respect.
 But WordPress.com does provide hosting with its packages.

 How popular is WordPress?
 The answer to this is: extremely popular!
 It runs around 65% of all CMS (Content Management System) websites you will find on the internet today.